mKeRix/room-assistant/README.md

 I started this project mainly to augment my own home automation with Raspberry Pi 3 beacons in each room.
 This was my solution for being too lazy for turning on the lights and heating per room as I come and go.
 If this is of any use to you - cool!
 If you want to add some code - even cooler!
 Just create a ticket or a pull request.
-There currently are no specific criteria to meet as long as you follow the basic principles demonstrated in the exiisting components.
+There currently are no specific criteria to meet as long as you follow the basic principles demonstrated in the existing components.
-And if you can add unit tests too, even if my work on that hasn't gotten far yet.
+And if you can: add unit tests too, even if my work on that has not gotten far yet.